lkim3834/lkim3834/README.md

 - 😄 Pronouns: she/her/hers
 - 📫 How to reach me: lkim17@ucsc.edu

-Currently: BS CS student at University of California, Santa Cruz
+Currently: Recent graduate with a Bachelor of Science in Computer Science from the University of California, Santa Cruz.